fastrgv/AdaVenture/README.md

 -------------------------------------------------------
 **MacOSX** => ocmp.sh:

 build script for generating a portable executable that will run on most OSX platforms whether or not they have non-standard library GLFW installed.
 This is used to build the executable named adaventure_osx.
-Macs with a recent but standard configuration of OSX should be able to rebuild using these scripts, assuming you have GNAT GPL installed, as well as g++ from Xcode.
+Macs with a recent but standard configuration of OSX should be able to rebuild using these scripts, assuming you have Ada installed, as well as g++ from Xcode.

 ------------------------------------------------------
 **GNU/Linux** => lcmp.sh:

 uses mostly dynamic linking, especially for the non-standard library GLFW, as well as other more common shared libraries that are delivered in this bundle under ./libs/gnu/.
 These are used to build the [gnu/linux] executable, which should run in the presence of ./libs/gnu/, whether or not your system has those shared libraries installed.
-See also the file "gnatUserNote.txt".

 If the delivered linux binary does not run...

-* Manually install GNAT GPL from libre.adacore.com/download/.
+* Manually install [community] Ada from adacore.com/download/.
 * Rerun the compile script lcmp.sh.